 The budgeted balance sheet is prepared once the Budgeted Income Statement is prepared.
 The budgeted balance sheet indicates the following:

 |Short term loans||–|

 All the divisional budgets are interrelated.
 A mistake in preparation for any budget leads to a mistake in the master budget.
-Hence, it is recommended to prepare the budget which is ambitious but achievable and not a fairy tale.
+Hence, it is recommended to prepare a budget that is ambitious but achievable and not a fairy tale.